 - The "Search" feature finds pages that contain a specific word or phrase.

 Some data requests result in very large data results sets, and your computer may take more time to download and view the data.
 The number of variables in a request also affects the response time.
 For example, a database query with several specific disease code ranges and sorted by disease or sorted by year may require more processing time.
 You can increase the amount of time for the query to run in the last section on any WONDER data request screen.
-The maximum value is 10 minutes.
-If the results to your query are not returned within 10 minutes, then please contact us with your specific query criteria for assistance.
+The default value is 10 minutes, the maximum value is 15 minutes.
+If the results to your query are not returned within 15 minutes, then please contact us with your specific query criteria for assistance.

 In order to protect personal privacy, and to prevent revealing information that may identify specific individuals, small data values are not available in some circumstances.
 Incidence counts and corresponding rates and other measures are not revealed when the count falls below a ratio of the representative demographic population.
 WONDER protects small values in the following ways:

 - The label "Suppressed" is displayed when counts fall below the determined "cut-off" value and the conditions for suppression are met.

 - The Percentage of Total column is not shown when any single row in the results table is suppressed.
 Note that not all of the online databases report the Percentage of Total measure.